 © Aleksandra Lande | Dreamstime.com

 In the month of New Year’s resolutions and heavy snow, hearty produce are at their freshest.
 Brussels sprouts and kale — cruciferous vegetables which have been proven to lower your risk of cancer — are in season.
+These cold months are the perfect time to explore every broccoli and cheese recipe you could need.
 Winter squash, as its name implies, is also perfect for purchase all season long.
 When you need to take a break from the veggies, citrus fruits — such as lemons, oranges and tangerines — are in season.
 Adding citrus to your winter diet can help eliminate dark circles and revitalize dry winter skin.
+Need some inspiration?

-Depending on where you live, the weather may still be frosty in March, but you can count on spring produce like pineapples and kiwi to be nice and sweet, and fresh greens like Swiss chard, collard greens and spinach to start dotting shelves.
+Depending on where you live, the weather may still be frosty in March, but you can count on spring produce like pineapples and kiwi to be nice and sweet (and excellent in sangria!), and fresh greens like Swiss chard, collard greens and spinach to start dotting shelves.
+Also, did you know that March is maple syrup season when the trees are tapped and sap gets boiled down to delicious syrup?

 You might not be able to predict the weather to know whether those April showers will be bringing May flowers, but you can predict the best fruits and vegetables.
 Much of the produce that was fresh in March is still at its best in April.
 And as the weather warms, produce such as rhubarb, peas and asparagus are in season.